NAPSO Potato Storage Symposium set for July 28

-With less than a week left before the inaugural North America Potato Storage Organization (NAPSO) Potato Storage Symposium, anticipation for the event is growing.
+Less than a week remains before the North America Potato Storage Organization (NAPSO) Potato Storage Symposium.
+Learn more about the event.

 NAPSO is reporting strong engagement with its website and online activities in advance of the July 28 symposium, part of the Potato Association of America’s July 27-31 annual meeting in Madison, Wisconsin.